Kan-j/product-list-cart/README.md

 2. Click on a product to view details.
 3. Add products to the cart.
 4. Manage the cart by adding/removing items and viewing the total price.
-5. (Optional) Use the search bar to filter products or proceed to the checkout process.

 ---